MPH Public Health (Web-based Learning) / Overview

 - Learn the skills and knowledge you need to address public health concerns at local, national and international level.

-- Study when it suits you thanks to online delivery of the course content, with extensive support and an optional residential induction at the University available.
+- Study when it suits you through online learning, with extensive support and an optional face-to-face induction.

 PGCert (part-time distance learning)